 Once you’ve wrapped your head around the different types of APIs, then it’s time to explore different types of coding language.
 Heard of PHP?
 Or what about C#, Ruby, and Java?
 These are all types of coding languages.

-PHP is probably the most common.
-So, if you want to receive an incoming SMS, the code would look like this:
+Probably the most common is PHP.
+So, if you want to send an outgoing SMS, the code would look like this: